aptos-foundation/AIPs/aips/aip-x.md

 ### Goals

+The specific goals of the Aptos Keyless Prover Service are as follows:
 1. Enable Keyless account users to login quickly and without friction.
 2. Preserve privacy of users.
 3. Build a service that is relatively inexpensive to host.
-4. Protect against bugs in the zero-knowledge system.
+4. Implement a **training wheels** mode which protects against bugs in the zero-knowledge system.

 ### Out of Scope